mltooling/project-template/react-webapp/README.md

 - For the settings, have a look at the _Web Development_ Section of our [Recommended Settings](https://github.com/mltooling/project-template/blob/main/.vscode/recommended-settings.json).
 - For recommended extensions, have a look at the _General Development_ and _Web Development_ Sections of our [Extensions list](https://github.com/mltooling/project-template/blob/main/.vscode/extensions.json).
+- For JSDoc, no extension is needed as it is [built in VS Code](https://code.visualstudio.com/docs/languages/javascript#_jsdoc-support).
+Just type `\**` and autocomplete.
+When using types in the comment, VS Code even considers the typing.

 ### Create React App